SopiaLee/sopia-lee-capstoneProject/Capstone Proposal.md

 1. Main page where users can submit daily form.
 2. Journal entries page where user can access previous entries from the form.
+3. About page that has information about the brand/ website information.

 ### Mockups

 Provide visuals of your app's screens.
 You can use tools like Figma or pictures of hand-drawn sketches.

+> > In Image folder,"/Users/sopia/Desktop/sopia-lee-capstoneProject/Image/Low fidelity Mockup Mainpage .png"

 ### Data